RileySzecsy/CSCE435Project/Report.md

 ---

 ## 2. _due 10/25_ Project topic
 Comparing the performance of comparision based sorting algorithms.
+We will be scaling the GPU settings and change the number of threads and proccessors of the CPU based on problem size.
+We will be testing these on sorted, random, and reverse sorted inputs.

 ## 2. _due 10/25_ Brief project description (what algorithms will you be comparing and on what architectures)